NVIDIAGameWorks/toolkit-remix/docs/howto/learning-overview.md

 ## Folder Structure

 RTX Remix automatically organizes the captures you take within a simple folder structure.
+The name of your project folder should NOT have any spaces.

 ```text
 rtx-remix